anav5704/CS000/src/content/team/merge-conflicts.md

 cout << "Hello World!
 I am Developer B" << endl;
 ```

 Now let's say you are Developer A working on the repo on your computer.
 Developer B is faster than you, so he already made the change and created a pull request.
-This pull request lso got merged into the main repo.
+This pull request also got merged into the main repo.
 If you try to pull the changes, you will get a merge conflict.

 Your `app.cpp` file will look like this: